timspro/eslint-config/README.md

 This assumes that code can use Node globals unless it is in a `frontend` directory.

-Note that `root` and `ignorePatterns` are not required but `root` is useful to prevent ESLint from search for more config files and `ignorePatterns` is often useful to ignore files.
+Note that `root` and `ignorePatterns` are not required but `root` is useful to prevent ESLint from searching for more config files and `ignorePatterns` is often useful to ignore files.

 ## React